 Irritable Bowel Syndrome (IBS) Triggers (cont.)

-Some foods can worsen IBS-related
+Some antidepressants can worsen symptoms.

 Must Read Articles Related to Irritable Bowel Syndrome (IBS) Triggers

 The eMedicineHealth doctors ask about IBS Triggers (Irritable Bowel Syndrome Triggers and Prevention):